LivelyIE/web/tasks/markdown/T_ReviewCredit.md

 ## Checking Your Credit Report

 Your lender will run a credit check against the *Central Credit Register* to see if you have had any credit issues in the past.
-Typically the report goes back five years.
-Thankfully, if you have any doubts about your history you can request a copy of your own credit report from [their website](https://www.centralcreditregister.ie/).
+You can request a copy of your own credit report from [the Central Credit Register website](https://www.centralcreditregister.ie/).

+There is no downside to checking your report though it is not necessary if you are comfortable with your credit history.
+The report contains:

+* Active loans.
+* Repaid debt and missed payments from the past five years.
+* Outstanding debt from any period.
+Outstanding debt may never disappear from this report until it is settled and a lender will not grant you a mortgage until that point.

 If you have a past credit issue then it is advisable to talk to a mortgage broker.
-Some lenders are more lenient than others and a broker will help you understand your options.
+Some lenders are more lenient than others and a broker will help you understand your options or how long you will need to wait before you can apply.

 ## Credit Checks After Living Abroad

 If you have been living outside Ireland in the previous five years you will likely be required to retrieve a credit report from that country as well.
+It is best to request this before moving home if possible as it can be challenging to retrieve afterwards for some countries.